shogmssometimes/cvttweb/cmap/README.md

  - Minimap: visual indicator in the lower-right showing where the viewport sits over the rendered map
  - Right-click context menu on the map with "Zoom here" and "Zoom out here"
  - Regions layer: translucent partitions over the map for coarse regional grouping
+ - Regions overlay: toggle the translucent partitions on/off and set the number of regions (6–24) with the UI slider; regions are generated using population/resource-weighted seeds and given evocative names.

 How to run locally:
 1. Run a simple local static server: